K-2 Resources: If You Build It, They Will Read!

 What Can We Read?

 Read everything!
 We want to read library books, textbooks, articles and passages that come from school.
 But don’t forget to use your rich environment at home to dig into interesting reading material.
-Use cookbooks and how-to manuals, brochures and pamphlets, political or religious advertisements or online blogs that address a specific topic (sidewalks in your neighborhood, for example).
-There is no end to all the ways we use texts in our world so take advantage of these resources to encourage reading in the real world.
+Use cookbooks and how-to manuals, brochures and pamphlets, or online blogs that address a specific topic.
+There is no end to the many ways we use texts in our world so take advantage of these resources to encourage reading in the real world.

 - Environmental Print